smrchy/rsmq/README.md

 * `msgs`: Current number of messages in the queue
 * `hiddenmsgs`: Current number of hidden / not visible messages.
 A message can be hidden while "in flight" due to a `vt` parameter or when sent with a `delay`

+### quit

+Disconnect the redis client.
+This is only useful if you are using rsmq within a script and want node to be able to exit.

 ## Changes